roohial57/jalali-date-convetor-chrome-extention/README.md

 # jalali-date-convetor-chrome-extention
-An extention for Google Chrome browser developed by Java Script
+An extention for Google Chrome browser developed by Java Script, to convert Jalali(Shamsi) date to Gregorian date